elegant-scipy/elegant-scipy/markdown/preface.markdown

 ```

 The Python core team decided, rightly, that it was worth supporting characters from all languages as first-class citizens in Python code.
-This is especially true now, when most new coders are not coming from English-speaking countries.
+This is especially true now, when most new coders are from non-English-speaking countries.

-Nevertheless, this update broke a lot existing code, and adding insult to injury, to date, Python 3 code runs slower than the equivalent Python 2 program — even when many already complained that Python was too slow.
+Nevertheless, the Python 3 update broke a lot existing code.
+Adding insult to injury, to date, much Python 3 code runs slower than the equivalent Python 2 program — even when many already complained that Python was too slow.
 That's certainly not motivating for someone who has to put work in to make their library work in Python 3, and it's left many continuing to use Python 2.7, refusing to upgrade.

 Given the divided state of the community, many developers now write code that is compatible with both Python 2 and 3.

 New learners should use Python 3.
 It is the future of the language, and there is no sense in adding to the dead weight of Python 2 code littering the interwebs (including much from your authors!).
-In Elegant SciPy, we're going to use Python 3.5.
+In Elegant SciPy, we use Python 3.5.

-However, if you *must* use Python 2, you can make most of the code in this book
+If you *must* use Python 2, you can make most of the code in this book
 compatible with Python 2 by using a built-in compatibility module called
 `__future__`, as well as a third-party compatibility library called `six`
 (because 2 times 3 equals six!
 Get it?
 Yeah, okay, neither do we).